 They may just need a little more time

-Granted, settling down takes longer for some children than others, but that is why preschool teachers are renown as being the masters of distraction.
+Granted, settling down takes longer for some children than others, but that is why preschool teachers are renowned as being the masters of distraction.
 It’s amazing how quickly glitter, glue and pom poms can calm ANYONE down.

 If you think your child is a little more sensitive to being left, mention it to their carer, and even suggest some activities or books they may like to read to help them transition more happily.